Considering bike sharing for quick and easy commutes and leisure trips?

 Many dockless bike sharing companies are starting to pull their services out of Australian cities or withdrawing from Australia entirely, including oBike, Reddy Go and ofo.
 Strict helmet laws may be partly to blame for the low popularity of bike sharing services in Aussie cities compared to other countries around the world.

-Data obtained at time of publication.
+Data obtained on April 2018.
 Prices are subject to change and should be used only as a general guide.

 Bike sharing is an easy way to access a bicycle as and when you need it without having to own and maintain your own bike.
 It is a particularly good option if you need it for regular trips, like your commute to work.
 Tourists also find bike sharing services a top choice for discovering new cities.